YingXiong361/PluralsightPythonKata/README.md

 # core-python

-This repository is a minimal scaffold for a Python package using Poetry.
+This repository shows a minimal scaffold for a Python package using Poetry.

 Structure
 - `core_python/` — package root